mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Conclusion

-High quality networking can be achieved for networked physics simulations using an authority scheme.

-Such an authority scheme is best used for _cooperative experiences_ only, as it does not provide the security of a server authoritative model.
+High quality networking with stable stacks of objects is possible with Unity and PhysX using an authority-based network model.
+This approach is best used for _cooperative experiences only_, as it does not provide the security of a server authoritative network model.

-Such server side models may exist for VR, but they are most likely prohibitively expensive for rollbacks.

-Please try out the demo in VR [here](...), and if you have any questions, feel free to [contact me](/contact).
+Please check out the full source code for the demo [here](...) and feel free to [contact me](/contact) if you have any questions.

 -----